RedisLabs/spark-redis/doc/java.md

 ## RDD

 Please, refer to the detailed documentation of [RDD support](rdd.md) for the full list of available features.
-The RDD functions are available in the following way:
+The RDD functions are available in `RedisContext`.
+Example:

 ```java
 SparkConf sparkConf = new SparkConf()